 However, the transition to the dumbbell shape is only achieved for $\Re = 1$ and not observed within the considered time frame for $\Re = 0.1$.
 In order to explain this behaviour we plot the Helfrich energy $E_H$ and the kinetic energy $E_{kin}$ over time for different $\Re$ in Figure \ref{fig:conservative1}(c) and (d), respectively.
 The different time instances are marked in the plots.
 The transition from a biconcave to a dumbbell shape is associated with a steep decrease in $E_H$.
-As lower $\Re$ as later in time this transition occur.
+With lower $\Re$, this transition occurs later in time.
 For larger $\Re$ we also observe shape oscillations after such drastic shape changes.
 However, any change in $E_H$ is also associated with an increase in $E_{kin}$.
-We conclude that surface flow enhances shape relaxation, in the considered example it even helps to escape the local minimum of a biconcave shape.
+We conclude that surface flow enhances shape relaxation.
+In the considered example it even helps to escape the local minimum of a biconcave shape.